adapter-hub/adapters/adapter_docs/index.rst

-.. adapter-transformers documentation main file, created by sphinx-quickstart on Sat Apr 18 10:21:23 2020.
+.. adapters documentation main file, created by sphinx-quickstart on Sat Apr 18 10:21:23 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.